 Dr. Heather Wipfli is an Associate Professor in the Department of Preventive Medicine at the USC/Keck School of Medicine and in the Department of International Relations at the USC Dana and David Dornsife College of Letters, Arts and Sciences in the United States.
 She is also the Associate Director of the USC Institute for Global Health.
 Prior to joining USC, Dr. Wipfli directed research and training for the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health and also worked as a technical officer at the WHO headquarters in Geneva on the development of the Framework Convention on Tobacco Control.
 Dr. Wipfli received her doctorate in international relations from the Graduate Institute for International Studies at the University of Geneva and was awarded the Alumni Laureate Award in 2007.
 Her work focuses on global tobacco control, policy diffusion, health security, capacity building in developing countries, and globalization.

-Dr. Mellissa Withers is an Assistant Clinical Professor at the USC Institute for Global Health in the United States and the Program Manager for the APRU Global Health Program.
+Dr. Mellissa Withers is an Assistant Clinical Professor at the USC Institute for Global Health in the United States and Director of the APRU Global Health Program.
 She received her PhD from the Dept. of Community Health Sciences at the UCLA Fielding School of Public Health and her Master’s from the Dept. of International Health at Johns Hopkins University.
 She Prior to joining USC, she worked as an independent qualitative research consultant and taught at numerous universities in California.
 Her current research focuses on reproductive health, maternal and child health, migrant health, medical anthropology, and women’s empowerment.

 Dr. Alistair Woodward is Professor of Epidemiology & Biostatistics at University of Auckland in New Zealand.
 His research interests are environmental health, tobacco, and social determinants of health.